section-engineering-education/engineering-education/articles/custom-scroll-bar/index.md

     alt: Implement a custom scrollbar on a web page using CSS
 ---

-CSS is the language we use to improve the look and feel of our applications on web pages.
+CSS is the language we use to improve the look and feel of web pages in our applications.
 With the current CSS scrollbar specification from [W3C](https://www.w3.org/TR/2018/WD-css-scrollbars-1-20180925), we can now customize the appearance of the scrollbar with using CSS.
 In this tutorial, we will learn how to build a web page and use CSS to customize scrollbars on modern browsers.